volatilityfoundation/volatility3/doc/source/simple-plugin.rst

                                 description = "Process ID to include (all other processes are excluded)", optional = True)]

 The final requirement is a Simple Requirement, populated by an integer.
-The description will be present to the user to describe what the value represents.
+The description will be presented to the user to describe what the value represents.
 The optional flag indicates that the plugin can function without the `pid` value being defined within the configuration tree at all.